djeada/Linux-Notes/notes/commands.md

 1. How to find the command that is used to create a file?
 2. Use the <code>man</code> command to display what does the command <code>cat</code> do.
+3. Change the maximum number of commands to remember in the command history to 3000.